 Or a translation like mine:

-You can download this print in various sizes—5×7, 8×10, and 11×14—here.
-It’s designed for you to print off from your home, frame, and place somewhere for your family to pray it together.
+You can download this print in various sizes—5×7, 8×10, and 11×14—here and frame it.
+It’s designed for you to place somewhere so you can pray it together as a family.

-Feel free to use my translation here, or another modern-language translation that makes sense to you.
-Either way, pray it together with your family!
+Feel free to use this or another modern-language translation that makes sense to you.
+Either way, pray the Our Father Prayer together with your family!

 To build off of the last point: When you finish saying the “Our Father Prayer” in unison, ask a family member (you should probably ask them before you start praying though) to pray a specific prayer out of one of the lines of the “Our Father Prayer.”